HostJams/blockBruteForceLogin/README.md

     $block->someMethod();

-#TODO
+#TODO Features/Options
+#
-block a ip for certain numbers of days block an ip for certain number of months block an ip forever
+1. block a ip for certain numbers of days
+2. block an ip for certain number of months3
+3. block an ip forever

 #Contributing and goal